 Mild cases of hypospadias do not require reconstructive surgery.
 However, due to curvature issues, some parents opt for surgery for cosmetic purposes.
 Severe cases, with symptoms that hamper their regular life would require repair through surgery.

-2. When Should the Surgery be Scheduled?
+2. When Should the Surgery Be Scheduled?

 Ideally, the surgery is scheduled between the age of six months and eighteen months of age.
-General anaesthesia is given during the procedure, and it is safe to administer it after six months of age. hypospadias repair operation during the puberty period can cause erection issues and can be associated with complications like the formation of a fistula.
+General anaesthesia is given during the procedure, and it is safe to administer it after six months of age.
+Hypospadias repair operation during the puberty period can cause erection issues and can be associated with complications like the formation of a fistula.

 Post-operative care for babies involves keeping the penis area dry and away from infections.
 The operated area is covered by a large bandage for a week or two to protect from any kind of infection.
-A catheter is usually attached to facilitate the urine expulsion.
+A catheter is usually attached to facilitate urine expulsion.
 Care must be taken to keep all these intact.
-Use of diapers must be done carefully after taking guidance from the nurses.
+The use of diapers must be done carefully after taking guidance from the nurses.

 4. Are There any Alternatives Available Other than Surgery?